Adopting a child can be one of the biggest decisions of your life. It can also be one of the most expensive.

-These adoptions are typically free — or relatively inexpensive, as little as $0 to $2,500.3 There might be some slight up-front expenses, but they're usually recouped through grants and tax credits .
+These adoptions are typically free — or relatively inexpensive, as little as $0 to $2,500.
+There might be some slight up-front expenses, but they're usually recouped through grants and tax credits.
 But because the average foster child waiting for adoption is between 7 and 8 years old, it's not the first choice of many prospective families.
+(Related: Avoiding adoption fraud)

 Private domestic adoptions of children are where costs really begin to fluctuate.
 This is where, typically working through an adoption agency or an attorney, prospective parents find a birth mother and arrange to adopt her child when it is born, paying her expenses during (and immediately after) the pregnancy.

 Another option is international adoption of a child.
 If you're considering this process, you'll also have to factor in travel costs, which could become significant, as it's not unusual to have to visit the country you hope to adopt from several times, often staying for several weeks before the child is born.
-(Stays of eight weeks are not uncommon in areas like the Ukraine and Colombia, according to the National Infertility & Adoption Education Nonprofit.)5 You'll also often have to stay in the country through the adoption process, which could be another month or two.
+(Stays of eight weeks are not uncommon in areas like the Ukraine and Colombia, according to the Creating a Family, an adoption education and support nonprofit.)3 You'll also often have to stay in the country through the adoption process, which could be another month or two.

 If you are just covering your regular bills and debt payments, you may want to take time to restructure your finances to afford a new member of the household.

 For instance, if you're buckling under credit card debt, it's probably wise to pay that off before you start to seriously begin the adoption process.

 3. Start saving for the child early

 Financing adoption is like financing home improvement.
 It always costs more than you've budgeted.